Hålogaland: Modern usage

 In modern times, the term Hålogaland is used in a variety of senses.
-For some purposes, all of Northern Norway plus Svalbard and Jan Mayen are covered under the term Hålogaland.
+For some purposes, all of Northern Norway, Svalbard and Jan Mayen are covered under the term Hålogaland.
 For other purposes the counties of Nordland and Troms constitute Hålogaland.
-Hålogaland or even Mid Hålogaland are frequent terms covering the smaller districts of Ofoten, Lofoten and Vesterålen, as well as the municipalities Bjarkøy, Gratangen, Harstad, Ibestad, Kvæfjord and Skånland of Troms og Finnmark county.
+Hålogaland or even Mid Hålogaland are frequent terms covering the smaller districts of Ofoten, Lofoten and Vesterålen, as well as the municipalities of Gratangen, Harstad, Ibestad, Kvæfjord, and Tjeldsund of Troms county.
 The term has also been used in this last sense, minus the Lofoten archipelago.

 The name is currently used by the Dioceses of Nord-Hålogaland, Sør-Hålogaland, as well as by a Court of Appeal, a theater and a large bridge.
 A derived name is Helgeland which refers to southern Nordland.